 In the Fairy Garden, children use birch bark, moss, stones and other foraged materials to build fairy houses, forts and miniature gardens.

-The Outdoor Classroom and Amphitheater is a relaxing place to experience the woods and to view the boardwalk bridge crossing the Sunny Meadow below.
+The Outdoor Classroom and Amphitheater is a relaxing place to experience the woods and to view the boardwalk bridge crossing the open meadow below.
 It's an inspiring site for classes, lectures and performances.

 Woodland Wildflowers like trilliums, Jack-in-the-pulpit and trout-lily bloom in April here, before the canopy trees leaf out.
 Shade-loving summer and autumn wildflowers continue the show.
 For more, read Beginner’s Guide to Spring Wildflowers in the Woodland Walk.